 Times change, and so do sexual mores, but you wouldn't know that from most modern historical fiction.
-While it is certainly true that people have had premarital sex, extramarital sex, and even gay sex since the beginning of time, doing so (or at least getting caught) was, in many time periods, a Very Bad Thing.
-However, some writers of period fiction do not seem to realize this and thus their character behave as though contemporary sexual mores (or even looser ones) exist in their historic worlds.
+While it is certainly true that people have had premarital sex, extramarital sex, sex without the end-goal of baby-making, and gay sex since the beginning of time, doing so (or at least getting caught) was, in many time periods, a Very Bad Thing.
+However, some writers of period fiction do not seem to realize this and thus their characters behave as though contemporary sexual mores (or even looser ones) exist in their historic worlds.

 - Played with in Victorian Romance Emma, what with the servant girls talking openly about their sexcapades and German immigrant Dorothea standing by a hotel window stark naked.
 Then again, this could be a subversion of Victorian sexuality, given how hypocritical it actually was.